HPC-AI-Team/pexsi/doc/source/tutorial.rst

-The simplest way to use PEXSI to solve Kohn-Sham density functional theory is to use the `PPEXSIDFTDriver` routine.
+The simplest way to use PEXSI to solve Kohn-Sham density functional theory is to use the `PPEXSIDFTDriver2` routine.
 This routine uses built-in heuristics to obtain values of some parameters in PEXSI and provides a relatively small set of adjustable parameters for users to tune.
 This routine estimates the chemical potential self-consistently